SukkaW/zsh-proxy/README.md

 $ with_proxy <your-command>
 ```

-Note that this is just an environment variable trick, it can not proxy your git and npm.
+Note that this is just an environment variable trick, it can not proxy commands that do not respect those variables.

 ## Uninstallation